cronvel/babel-temple/README.md

 expect( Temple.render( "It is {{if $value > 0 }}positive{{/}}{{elseif $value < 0}}negative{{/}}." , { value: 0 } ) ).to.be( "It is ." ) ;
 ```

-'if-elseif' using the close-open syntaxic sugar.
+'if-elseif' using the close-open syntactic sugar.

 ```js
 expect( Temple.render( "It is {{if $value > 0 }}positive{{/elseif $value < 0}}negative{{/}}." , { value: 3 } ) ).to.be( "It is positive." ) ;